lauryngrosshans/MU-face-recognition/README.md

 (Make sure all images are in PNG)

 CODE
-1. Start a new file labeled AI Attendance.py
+1. Start a new file titled 'AI Attendance.py'
+2. Start another file titled 'Attendance.csv'
-2. Paste the 'main' MU-face-recognitioncode into Spyder.
-This is the facial recognition.
+3. Paste the 'AI Attendance.py' code into Spyder under the AI attendance.py file.

+Run the code for your facial recognition with attendance tracking system.

+USING OPENCV WITH ANDROID CAMDERA
+To use an Android phone Camera with this facial recongition, here are the steps:
+1. Download IP Webcam from the app store
+2. Run the webcam
+3. Copy the IP Address
+4. In your code, paste the 'video webcam code' into your facial recogntion code underneath line Video References:
-(Watch the YouTube video by Indently for the source of the facial recognition code https://www.youtube.com/watch?v=tl2eEBFEHqM&t=3s&ab_channel=Indently)
+- Watch the YouTube video by Indently for the source of the facial recognition code https://www.youtube.com/watch?v=tl2eEBFEHqM&t=3s&ab_channel=Indently)

-Run the code for your facial recogntion.

-ATTENDANCE SYSTEM
-1. Start a new file labeled Attendance.csv
-2. Paste the code ' ' into Spyder.
-This is the facial recognition system with attendence tracking

-(Watch the YouTube video by Murtzaza's Workshop https://www.youtube.com/watch?v=sz25xxF_AVE&ab_channel=Murtaza%27sWorkshop-RoboticsandAI and start at 42:49)
+- Watch the YouTube video by Murtzaza's Workshop https://www.youtube.com/watch?v=sz25xxF_AVE&ab_channel=Murtaza%27sWorkshop-RoboticsandAI and start at 42:49

-Run the code for for your facial recognition with attendancde tracking system.